AT&T

 Click analysis showing navigation patterns vs. expected paths

-Click analysis — the gap between where customers navigated and where AT&T expected them to go.
-The misalignment was structural, not random.
+Click analysis, where customers navigated vs. where the IA expected them to go.

 What We Changed